matrix-io/matrix-protos-go/README.md

 go get github.com/matrix-io/matrix-protos-go
 ```

-# Compiling The Protocol Buffers
+# Compiling The Protocol Buffers (Optional)
-Follow the instructions below, if you want to compile the MATRIX Protocol Buffers on your own.
+The instructions below will show you how to compile `matrix-protos-go`.

 ## Prerequsits
 - Download & build the latest version of protobuf-all: https://github.com/protocolbuffers/protobuf/releases